loiccoent/eurostat_ida_energy/README.md

     - transport_VKM.R: Decomposition of final energy consumption in transport sector
 - 4_all_sectors
     - full_energy.R: Charts for energy consumption in the different sectors
-    - shared.R: Functions shared across seceral decomposition
+    - shared.R: Functions shared across several decomposition
 - Run.R: main script, calls all of the functions above
 - config.yml: configuration file where the user can select the decomposition he wants to run, and for which country
 - REAME.md: the file you are reading